Hiring a call center

-Engaging with an outsourcing provider to handle your call center operations enables you to save up to 70% on salary cost.
+Engaging with an outsourcing provider to handle your call center operations enables you to save up to 70% on salary costs.
 This lets you focus on core business activities without having to worry about catering to various customer queries.

 Call center pricing

 Call centers have different pricing structure offerings.
-Some may give you a dedicated or a shared team which services are charged hourly, monthly, or per commission.
+Some may give you a dedicated or a shared team whose services are charged hourly, monthly, or per commission.
 However, it is still important to review their pricing and try to get the best deal for your requirement.

-Pricing for call centers are as follows:
+Pricing for call centers is as follows:

 For inbound services, low-cost countries such as the Philippines and India usually charge US$0.35-0.45/minute per call.

-If you expect a medium to high volume of calls and would like to monitor your operations more, you can avail a per-hour charge.
+If you expect a medium to a high volume of calls and would like to monitor your operations more, you can avail of a per-hour charge.
 A per-hour service gives you more savings and controlled costing on specific volumes of calls they handle.

 Depending on the company, they may charge you weekly or monthly based on the bulk hours you have availed.
 Costing may also vary per country.
 For inbound calls, companies charge an average of US$6-15/hour in the Philippines.
 For outbound, meanwhile, it may range from US$8-20/hour.

-When you have a medium to high volume of calls but also want to control your team, you can hire dedicated staffing.
+When you have a medium to a high volume of calls but also want to control your team, you can hire dedicated staffing.
 They work exclusively for your account so they can focus more on giving the best service to your customers.

 Part-time charging is for businesses that need special services 24/7, seasonal, or after business hours.
-You may avail a shared or dedicated team that will fulfil your specific hours.
+You may avail a shared or dedicated team that will fulfill your specific hours.
 Charging for this service can be per hour or commission-based.